LiquidLands/Eternals/README.md

 - Overriding the draw method: In this case, the draw_skin(ctx) line is commented out, which means that the skin will not be drawn for this custom object.

 - Adding custom draw functions: Two custom draw functions, sharp_polys() and round_circles(), are provided in the CustomEternal class.
 They can be used to draw shapes in different styles.
 For instance, sharp_polys() draws angular polygons with thin borders, while round_circles() draws circles with customizable border size and color.
 They are provided as overrides to draw eyes and mouth.

+## Ideas

+Using blueprints many new things can be done with Eternals.
+Here are some ideas:

+- Animate the faces
+- Change expressions
+- Build 3d models
+- Combine/merge eternals (create off-spring)
+- Create complex scenes
+- Templates for AI inputs